tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 # Compressed Certificate Message

-If the peer has indicated that it supports compression, server and client MAY compress their corresponding Certificate messages and send them in the form of the CompressedCertificate message (replacing the Certificate message).
+If the peer has indicated that it supports compression, server and client MAY compress their corresponding Certificate messages (Section 4.4.2 of {{!RFC8446}}) and send them in the form of the CompressedCertificate message (replacing the Certificate message).

 The CompressedCertificate message is formed as follows: